 Amla Juice Recipe: Fresh, Preserved & Mixed — 3 Methods

-Amla is also called Indian gooseberry.
-It has 600 to 900 mg of vitamin C per 100 grams.
-That is about 10 times more than an orange.
+This amla juice recipe makes the most of amla, also called Indian gooseberry.
+Amla is one of the richest food sources of vitamin C. Peer-reviewed reviews report a wide range, about 190 to 720 mg per 100 grams.
+That is several times more than an orange.
+The exact number changes with the variety and the season.
+So treat any single figure as an estimate.
 You can make amla juice at home easily.
 It is cheap to make.
 Homemade juice is the freshest you can get.

 Store-bought amla juice often has preservatives and added sugar.
 It is also heat-processed.
 This destroys some vitamin C. Making it at home takes 5 minutes.
 It costs about ₹15-20 per glass.